As the regulatory landscape is constantly evolving, Compliance Risk Concepts (“CRC”) is issuing its monthly […]

-FCM and IB Members—FinCEN updates its list of FATF-identified jurisdictions with AML/CFT deficiencies
+FCM and IB Members—FinCEN updates its list of FATF-identified jurisdictions with AML/CFT/CPF deficiencies

-On October 26, 2021, the Financial Crimes Enforcement Network (FinCEN) issued a news release announcing that the Financial Action Task Force (FATF) reissued its list of jurisdictions with strategic AML/CFT deficiencies.
-NFA Member futures commission merchants and introducing brokers should review this release to ensure that their AML programs have the most current information on FATF-identified jurisdictions with AML/CFT deficiencies and revise their AML programs accordingly.
+On November 3, 2022, the Financial Crimes Enforcement Network (FinCEN) issued a news release announcing that the Financial Action Task Force (FATF) updated its list of jurisdictions with strategic AML/CFT/CPF deficiencies.
+NFA Member futures commission merchants (FCM) and introducing brokers (IB) should review this release to ensure that their AML programs have the most current information on FATF-identified jurisdictions with AML/CFT/CPF deficiencies and revise their AML programs accordingly.
 A copy of the news release is available on FinCEN's website.

 NFA Bylaw 409 provides that each Member shall designate an Executive Representative, who among other things, has the sole authority to sign nomination petitions on behalf of the Member.
 Members may designate an Executive Representative through NFA's website by completing an electronic Executive Representative contact form.
 Only firm personnel who are Security Managers or are authorized to view, update and file information in NFA's Online Registration System (ORS) may complete the Executive Representative Contact form.
 If a Member does not complete this form and designate an Executive Representative, the Member's membership contact listed in ORS will be deemed to be the Executive Representative.
 If a Member designated an Executive Representative last year, it is not necessary to do so again unless the person designated as the Executive Representative has changed.